-- 1. A completed KCUMB College of Osteopathic Medicine Secondary Application. (\$50 non-refundable fee waived if applicant has received fee waiver for AACOMAS fees.) - 2.
+- I. A completed KCUMB College of Osteopathic Medicine Secondary Application. (\$50 non-refundable fee waived if applicant has received fee waiver for AACOMAS fees.) - 2.
 Letters of recommendation/evaluation from each of the following sources: - A physician (preferably an osteopathic physician) - A science faculty member who is familiar with the applicant's academic work. - A premedical source.
 This could be an advisor's letter, a composite evaluation or evaluations from a committee.
 If a premed source is not available, another science faculty, in addition to the above, or an employer's letter may be substituted.
 Note: Evaluations must be written within the two years prior to making applications.
 Example: If applying beginning May 2010, letters must be dated no earlier than May 2008. - Applicants who anticipate making application for military scholarships should make arrangements to obtain additional copies of evaluation letters.
 Military scholarship committees require original letters for this purpose.
 Applicants anticipating applying for these scholarships should obtain additional evaluation letters from evaluators and have the letters placed in officially sealed envelopes. - 3.
-Applicants who are not U.S. citizens or who do not hold permanent residency status must provide a copy of their immigration documentation to the Admissions Office, including a copy of their VISA.

-4. Applicants with college credit at foreign institutions, or institutions teaching in a language other than English, must submit official foreign transcripts to one of the following evaluation services:
+Applicants who are not U.S. citizens or who do not hold permanent residency status must provide a copy of their immigration documentation to the Office of Admissions, including a copy of their F-I VISA, and also proof of their ability to finance the entire length of their academic program. - 4.
+Applicants with college credit at foreign institutions, or institutions teaching in a language other than English, will be required to submit official foreign transcripts for evaluation services.
+Applicants should seek additional information about this process from the AACOMAS website.